 The most detailed general overview of Wallace’s life is Ross A. Slotten’s Heretic in Darwin’s Court: The Life of Alfred Russel Wallace (Columbia University Press, 2004).
 The first contemporary historian to analyze Wallace from a theistic perspective is An Elusive Victorian: The Evolution of Alfred Russel Wallace (Chicago University Press, 2004) by York University’s humanities professor Martin Fichman.

 Besides the extensive secondary literature on Alfred Russel Wallace, there is a sizeable body of archival material related to Wallace.
 Two major sources include the British Library that holds some three thousand folio letters, and the University of Edinburgh where Wallace’s personal library resides.
 Because Wallace’s materials have been merged with the larger collection, the Edinburgh University Library database lists the Alfred Russel Wallace collection at the shelfmarks SD 8270-SD 8742 and may be searched accordingly.

 Other holdings include Wallace letters at Cambridge University; London’s Imperial College of Science, Technology and Medicine; the Linnean Society; the Royal Botanic Gardens at Kew; the Royal Geographical Society of London; the Herbert Spencer Collection at the University of London; and the Society for Psychical Research, London.

-There are, by one estimate, some 5,000 extent letters to and from Wallace.
-There is an ambitious ongoing effort at London’s Natural History Museum to identify, compile, catalog, and make all of Wallace’s correspondence available at the Alfred Russel Wallace Correspondence Project.
+There are, by one estimate, over 5,600 extent letters to and from Wallace.
+There is an ambitious ongoing effort to identify, compile, catalog, and make all of Wallace’s correspondence available at the Alfred Russel Wallace Correspondence Project.
 As of this writing it is still a work-in-progress.